bylexus/adventofcode2020/README.md

 ### Day 10 - Adapter Array

-This day was all about trees or directed graphs respectively - at least in the 2nd part.
+This day was all about directed graphs - at least in the 2nd part.

 Part one was just a simple walk-through of adapters and check their validity / count some diffs.
 Simple enouth.

-Part two was a bit more tricky: The trick here was to see that all possible paths form a tree of paths.
-Each adapter act as a node of a sub-tree, present as node in may sub-trees (so one adapter could occur in the tree many times).
-One have to just walk the tree and count possible sub-paths recursively.
+Part two was a bit more tricky: The trick here was to see that all possible paths form a directed graph.
+Each adapter acts as a node of the graph, and walking from the start node 0 to the end device node is one path through the graph.

-But that tree was just too big to walk through for each possible path: so the trick was to count already walked sub-paths for each adapter (tree node): When first walked to an adpater, it count its valid sub-paths.
-The 2nd time we walked an adapter, we already know the number of sub-pahts, and could immediately return.

-So we had some kind of "inter-connected wormhole tree" :-))

---> or, in other words: A directed graph, leading from the lowest adapter in many paths to the target device.
+So one just needs to create / walk all possible paths, right?
+Right - only that this approach leads to the end of the universe and back - it just runs forever.

+So I implemented a memoization pattern here: Each node traverses all coming sub-paths recursively.
+Each sub-path recursion returns the numbers of sub-paths in front of it, and this number is stored on each node.
+So each node knows how many sub-paths are possible to to forward to.

+Once a node that already knows this number, we can immediately return the recursion and do not need to walk the full graph again - now the whole algorithm takes only 0.000460s to find out the 86'812'000'000'000 and what not number of paths.... wow!

+Take-home advice:

+again, better think twice - brute force definitively did NOT the trick here, but a clever path traversal mechanism did.